skylerblue333/Loathing-in-the-woes-of-ruthless-the-chosen-one-/manuscript_for_publication.md

 Luna,

-You are the **knight** in the family Easter eggs.
+You are the **knight** in the family for a Easter egg. also with major queen energy.

-There is a reason I chose that piece.
+There is a reason I chose those pieces

 A knight reaches places no other chess piece can reach because it refuses to move the way everything around it moves.

+you are also a queen that can move and accomplish what other can not.

 That does not mean I want you to be difficult just for the sake of being different.